‘You feel like you missed out on something’

 Caleb Berko recalls sitting in his sixth-hour class on March 13 and laughing when a classmate joked that it might be their final day of school for the year.

-Berko, a senior at Grand Haven High School, and his classmates aren't laughing now.
+The Grand Haven High School senior and his classmates aren't laughing now.

 Since mid-March, Michigan students have adjusted to working on assignments from home.
-Gov. Gretchen Whitmer initially closed schools beginning Monday, March 16, and she suspended suspend face-to-face instruction for the remainder of the school year on April 2.
+Gov. Gretchen Whitmer initially closed schools beginning March 16, and on April 2 she suspended all face-to-face instruction for the remainder of the school year.

-The reality of ending the school year at home didn’t set in for Berko until last week, and the emotions of not going back to school and sitting next to friends his are starting to set in.
+Berko said the reality of ending the school year at home didn’t hit him until last week, and he says the emotions of not going back to school and sitting next to friends are starting to set in.

 “You feel like you missed out on something,” he said.

-Laws, who is taking Spanish 4, pre-calculus, AP literature, English, history and government, tackles her assignments in the order she had her classes.
-After waking up between 7:30 and 8 a.m., Laws usually starts her assignments by 8:30 a.m. and wraps up by 5 or 6 p.m.
-Laws noted she takes breaks throughout the day.
+Laws — who is taking Spanish 4, precalculus, AP literature, English, history and government — tackles her assignments in the order she had her classes.
+After waking up between 7:30 and 8 a.m., she usually starts her assignments by 8:30 a.m. and wraps up by 5 or 6 p.m.
+Laws noted that she takes breaks throughout the day.

 After homework, Laws said she does home workouts and spends time with her family.